riz1-ali/Linear-Equation-Solving-Using-Parallel-Gaussian-Elimination-MPI/README.md

 # Linear-Equation-Solving-Using-Parallel-Gaussian-Elimination-MPI
+A Linear Equation Solver which uses Parallel Gaussian Elimination.
+Coded using C++ and OpenMPI.

 ## Input Format
 First line contains an integer N, denoting the number of variables in the linear equation (Let these variables are x<sub>1</sub>,x<sub>2</sub>,...,x<sub>N</sub>).